JoelChev/Alligrator/README.md

 4. Through the Spring.io API the Spring Boot will now launch a Server on your machine.
 Make sure to close this server when you are done with it!

-(Perform the next steps in the order you desire/are able to) :
+(Perform the next steps in the order you desire/are able to modify to the server port you are using if you changed it) :

-5. Assuming you are using port 8080, in the terminal (UNIX based systems) write: curl http://localhost8080/search to get the default query output in JSON.
+5. In the terminal (UNIX based systems) write: curl http://localhost8080/search to get the default query output in JSON.
 If you would like to see variable query results, write: curl http://localhost8080/search?query=****, where **** is the query you want to obtain.